fobadara/awesome-books/README.md

 ⬜ navigate to pull request

-⬜ I have created a pull request which runs linters or you could simply create a pull rrequest of your own
+⬜ we have created a pull request which runs linters or you could simply create a pull rrequest of your own

-# Authors
+## Authors ✍️

 👤 Kingsley